CBD Oil for Pain

 Unlike recreational weed, therapeutic uses of the plant opens doors to previously unimaginable markets.
 Few forecasted that Asian countries, which have some of the most restrictive narcotics laws, to provide leniency on any level.
 In turn, this dynamic has also aided domestic distribution, particularly for cannabidiol, or CBD oil.

 Many, if not most marijuana retailers market CBD oil products as recreational devices.
 Due to their distinctive chemistry, CBD oil is especially popular with vaporizer enthusiasts.
-But an emerging use has both advocates and medical professionals intrigued, and somewhat conflicted: CBD oil for pain.
+But an emerging use and reports have both advocates and medical professionals intrigued, and somewhat conflicted on the topic of CBD oil for pain.

 What is CBD Oil?